Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method: GazeHOI Dataset

 \subsubsection{Gaze Acquisition}

-The eye tracker Pupil Core provides 3D gaze data from an egocentric viewpoint, requiring us to perform ego calibration to unify gaze, hand, and object data within a single coordinate system.
-Similar to object tracking, we attach markers to the ego camera to achieve this calibration.
-We also apply post-processing techniques, such as removing gaze data with very short durations and smoothing, to reduce noise and enhance the quality of the gaze data.
-Figure \ref{fig:dataset}(c) shows the gaze during data collection.
+The eye tracker Pupil Core provides 3D egocentric gaze data.
+To unify gaze, hand, and object data in a single coordinate system, we perform ego-calibration by attaching markers to the egocentric camera.
+Post-processing, including filtering short-duration gaze and smoothing, is applied to enhance data quality and reduce noise (Fig. \ref{fig:dataset}c).